fengyuanchen/cropper/README.md

   - `1`: the crop box should be within the canvas
   - `2`: the canvas should not be within the container
   - `3`: the container should be within the canvas
-  - `4`: the crop box should be within the image
+  - `4`: the crop box should be within the image and the canvas within the container

 Define the view mode of the cropper.